nicholasjackson/cloud-pong/terraform/README.md

 export TF_VAR_client_secret="${ARM_CLIENT_SECRET}"
 ```

-## Creating infratructure
+## Creating infrastructure

-You can then run `terraform apply` to create the infrastrucure
+You can then run `terraform apply` to create the infrastructure

 ## Output variables